kueior8/VRfusion/specs.md

-simple spec only and more
+simple spec only and more and beyond